arielk5740/react-fsm-app/README.md

   development experience.
 - React: A JavaScript library for creating user interfaces.

-## FSM-Library Integration
+## FSM Library

-The fsm-library provides three parts:
+All the constructs required to implement FSM in your React application are available from a single file `MachineProvider.jsx`:

-* MachineProvider: This component wraps around components that will use the finite state machine.
+* `MachineProvider`: A React component that provides FSM capabilities to the components in the application where it is used.
+It can be used at the top level of application so the FSM settings are available to all the components in the application.
-* useMachineContext: This hook is used in components that want to access the finite state machine's state and transition method.
+* `useMachineContext`: A custom hook to consume machine context.
+It can be used in any functional component that requires knowledge of or needs to change the state of the machine.
-* useFiniteStateMachine: The custom React hook implementing the finite state machine.
+* `useFiniteStateMachine`: The core custom hook for warming up our machine.
+This hook takes a machine object and returns an array containing the current state of the machine and a function to transition the machine to the next state based on the action provided.

 ## Project structure
 The `src` folder contains: